 Then, go ahead and complete a test transaction by submitting a test entry for your form.
 Keep in mind that when you complete the test transaction, you’ll want to use the email address and password associated with the Personal sandbox account that PayPal has created for you.

-You can find the credentials for your Personal sandbox account in the PayPal Developer dashboard under Sandbox » Accounts.
+You can find your Personal sandbox account credentials in the PayPal Developer dashboard by going to Testing Tools » Sandbox Accounts.